bakedPotatoLord/brainF--k-js/README.md

 CLI-based brainfuck interpreter.

 ## Why?
-There is a lot of brainfuck interpreters on npm, but most of them either have unexpected results, or require you to either write your code inside of a .js file or use the fs module to pass it into the program.
+There is a lot of brainfuck interpreters on npm, but most of them either return unexpected results, or require you to either write your code inside of a .js file or use the fs module to pass it into the program.
 This package solves this problem by instead using a command line interface to smoothly run brainfuck code.

 ## Install
 Install package globally with: